Samarthjadhavsj/Samarthjadhavsj/README.md

 ### About Me
 Aspiring software engineer with experience in Python, JavaScript, and full-stack development.
 Currently pursuing a Bachelor of Technology in Computer Engineering.
-Skilled in building efficient code, AI applications, and web solutions using modern frameworks and tools.
+Skilled in building efficient code, AI , and web solutions using modern frameworks and tools.
 Motivated and detail-oriented, with a strong ability to solve problems, optimize workflows, and deliver impactful full-stack and AI-driven projects.

 ---